A left-aligned quote in the first column of a responsive row.

 Guidelines

-- Use Testimonial when the quote is worth pausing on — do not use it for inline citations or incidental remarks.
+- Use Testimonial when the quote is worth pausing on, not for inline citations or incidental remarks.

 - Keep the quote body short enough to read at a glance; longer quotes work in context but lose impact when stacked.